-Respondents were asked to identify if their household had a need for recreation facilities and amenities and rate how well their needs for each were being met.
-The four recreation facilities with the highest percentage of households that indicated a need for the facility were walking, hiking, and biking trails (63 percent); indoor exercise and fitness centers (47 percent); indoor aquatic facilities (46 percent); and nature trails (46 percent).
-The responses reflect that the overall need for facilities generally decreased from 2017 to 2022.
+Respondents were asked to identify if their household had a need for recreation facilities and amenities and rate how well their needs for each were currently being met.
+The four recreation facilities with the highest percentage of households that indicated a need for the facility were walking, hiking, and biking trails (63 percent); indoor exercise and fitness centers (47 percent); indoor aquatic facilities (46 percent); and nature trails (50 percent).
+The responses reflect that the overall "need" for facilities generally decreased from 2017 to 2022.
 The ETC Institute estimates that a total of 200,573 of the 316,361 households in Prince George's County have unmet needs for walking, hiking, and biking.
 However, there has been a reduction in the expression of needs for several key facility types from 2012 and 2017 to 2022.
-In 2012, 53 percent of households indicated a need for indoor recreation centers; in 2017 it was 45 percent and 33 percent in 2022.
-Playgrounds were estimated to be a need for 49 percent of households in 2012, 39 percent in 2017, and 34.8 percent in 2022.
+In 2012, 53 percent of households indicated a need for indoor recreation centers, in 2017 it was 45% and 33% in 2022.
+Playgrounds were estimated to be a need for 49 percent of households in 2012, 39% in 2017, and 34.8% in 2022.

-In addition to assessing the needs for each facility, the survey assessed the importance residents placed on each facility.
-The three most important facilities to residents were walking, hiking, and biking trails (49 percent); indoor aquatic facilities (32 percent), and indoor exercise/fitness centers.
-In 2017, outdoor facilities, nature trails (25 percent) and playgrounds (25 percent), were ranked most important.
+In addition to assessing the needs for each facility, the survey assessed the importance that residents placed on each facility.
+Based on the sum of respondents' top four choices, the three most important facilities to residents were walking, hiking, and biking trails (49 percent); indoor aquatic facilities (32%), and indoor exercise/fitness center.
+In 2017 outdoor facilities, nature trails (25 percent) and playgrounds (25 percent), were ranked most important.
 Nature trails dropped to number four in 2022 (23.8 percent) and playgrounds were number seven with 19.2 percent of residents ranking them as important.
-This drop in importance is noteworthy, given the heavy reliance on parks, open spaces, and outdoor facilities during the Covid-19 pandemic.
-Interest in nature areas and wildlife habitats grew from 12 percent in 2017 to 20.4 percent in 2022, which is more consistent with expectations.
+This drop in importance is of note, given the heavy reliance on parks, open spaces, and outdoor facilities during the Covid-19 pandemic.
+Interest in nature areas & wildlife habitats grew from 12% in 2017 to 20.4% in 2022, which is more consistent with expectations.

-Respondents were asked to prioritize the Department's investment in facilities by ranking their top four choices and "spending" \$100 to allocate funds among the types of facilities.
-In both instances, maintaining existing parks and facilities was the highest priority with \$28.91 of the \$100 and 52.5 percent of the top four choices.
+Respondents were asked to prioritize the Department's investment in facilities both by ranking their top four choices and "spending" \$100 to allocate funds among categories of facilities.
+In both instances, maintaining existing park and facilities was deeming the highest priority with \$28.91 of the \$100 and 52.5% of the top four choices.
 Purchasing additional parkland was ranked second.